 oUR HISTORY

-IT’S 115 YEARS AGO IN DOWNTOWN MONTROSE, COLORADO AND EXCITEMENT IS IN THE AIR.
+IT’S 116 YEARS AGO IN DOWNTOWN MONTROSE, COLORADO AND EXCITEMENT IS IN THE AIR.

-The Knights of Pythias were founded in Washington, D.C. by an act of Congress on February 19, 1864 by Justus H. Rathbone, who had been inspired by a play by the Irish poet John Banim about the legend of Damon and Pythias.
+The Knights of Pythias were founded in Washington, D.C. on February 19, 1864 by Justus Henry Rathbone, who had been inspired by a play by the Irish poet John Banim about the legend of Damon and Pythias.
 Rathbone believed the Knights and their principles of Friendship, Compassion, and Benevolence could do much to heal the wounds of a country torn apart by the Civil War.
 Knights of Pythias lodges spread across Colorado (including Telluride, Crested Butte, Durango, Rico, Ridgway, Ouray & Silverton) and elsewhere across the country.
+The Knights of Pythias were the first fraternal order to receive a charter from the U.S. Congress.

-On October 19, 1909 the Montrose Free Press proudly reported that the fraternal organization and secret society Knights of Pythias Cascade Lodge #33 had successfully completed their magnificent new “K.P.
-Building” at the corner of South 1st Street and South Cascade Avenue in downtown Montrose.
+On October 19, 1909 the Montrose Free Press proudly reported that the fraternal organization and secret society Knights of Pythias (Cascade Lodge #33) had successfully completed their magnificent new “KP Building” at the corner of South 1st Street and South Cascade Avenue in downtown Montrose.

-The Knights of Pythias (KP) Building is located in Montrose, Colorado, approximately 175 miles directly southwest of Denver and 60 miles southeast of Grand Junction.
+Montrose, Colorado is approximately 175 miles directly southwest of Denver, 60 miles south of Grand Junction, 65 miles north of Telluride, and 92 miles west of Gunnison.
 Montrose was founded in 1882, with the arrival of the Denver & Rio Grande Railroad (D&RGRR).

 The KP Building is in the center of historic downtown, east of the Montrose Post Office, north of the Elks Lodge, across the alley west of the old City Hall & original Montrose Fire Department, as well as northeast of the Montrose County Courthouse and directly adjacent to the historic Fox Theater.
+The KP Building continues to represent the civic aspirations of its early citizens, alongside these other landmark buildings.

-The Knights held their meetings and events in their decorated ballroom on the second floor, and rented out spaces on the street level to different organizations including grocery stores, auto dealers, furniture stores, and the Elks Club before their building was completed across the street.
+The second floor of the KP Building was used primarily for Cascade Lodge #33 meetings, social functions, dances, musical and dramatic performances.
+The fire stairs (since removed) on the building were the first in Montrose.
+Spaces on the street level were leased to different organizations including a variety of grocery stores, auto dealers, furniture stores, and the Elks Club before their building was completed across the street.

 A List of first floor businesses that occupied the Knights of Pythias Building